RickeshM/MarsWeatherApp/README.md

 # MarsWeatherApp
-Check the weather on Mars for your future trip there.
+Prepare yourself for your future trip to Mars by checking the current weather there!

 Web App that displays the current and previous weather history on Mars using NASA’s InSight Mars lander API